1541IDE

 * CB2 : CS1

-The idea is to replace the original "write protect sensor " with a switch, just like the one CMD-harddisk already has.
+The idea is to replace the original "write protect sensor " with a switch, just like the one CMD hard disk drive already has.
 Advantage: I can keep on using the original routines handling the original write-protect sensor.

 The interface with extra 6522's

-Modern PC's have at least two IDE-ports.
-This is something that can be realised for our system as well by adding a 74LS139.
-CA2 and CB2 will steer the AB-inputlines of this 139.
+Modern PCs have at least two IDE ports.
+This is something that can be realized for our system as well by adding a 74LS139.
+CA2 and CB2 will steer the AB input lines of this 139.
 Outputs Y0 and Y1 steer the CS0 and CS1 line of the first port and Y2/3 steer CS0/1 of the second port.

 Hmmm, what about using CA2 and CB2 of the other 6522 as well?
 We could end up with 16 devices in this way :)

-As CMD and our Czech friends do supply an RTC with their HD-system, I'm thinking of implementing one as well.
+As CMD and our Czech friends do supply an RTC with their HDD system, I'm thinking of implementing one as well.
 I want to use the DS12887 for four reasons:

-- The harddisk is treated as an 8-bit device and its tracks and sectors will be addressed directly as if it had the same size and structure as the original floppy.
+• The hard disk drive is treated as an 8-bit device and its tracks and sectors will be addressed directly as if it had the same size and structure as the original floppy.
 So we only are able to use 683 sectors.

-Remark: only harddisks with at least 21 sectors/track can be used.
+Remark: only hard disk drives with at least 21 sectors/track can be used.

-- Translate 1541-track/sector to IDE-track/head/sector so any harddisk can be used.
+• Translate 1541 track/sector to IDE track/head/sector so any hard disk drive can be used.

-- The harddisk is treated as 16-bit device.
+• The hard disk drive is treated as 16-bit device.
 Extra RAM needed!
-Should only affect the routines that address the harddisk itself.
+Should only affect the routines that address the hard disk drive itself.

-Question remains if I'm going to use my own 16 MB layout or the one used by the CMD-harddisk (copyrights ???).
+Question remains if I'm going to use my own 16 MB layout or the one used by the CMD hard disk drive (copyrights ???).
 Have problems understanding the last one so...

 My ideas used in the steps

-- The first step was writing the basic routines that should be used for addressing the harddisk and transferring bytes and sectors.
+• The first step was writing the basic routines that should be used for addressing the hard disk drive and transferring bytes and sectors.
 I needed 7 bytes to store the following information:

 * track (2 bytes)